Earn Money With YouTube - Creator Academy YouTube

 Audience before income

-The key ingredients for a profitable YouTube channel are a loyal, engaged community and a steady stream of great videos.
-Most creators find that before you can earn money with your channel, you first need to grow your audience and make consistent videos that you enjoy and your viewers love to watch.
-Then, think about monetizing.
+The key ingredients for a profitable YouTube channel are a loyal, engaged community and a steady stream of great videos that are advertiser-friendly.
+Most creators find that before they can earn money with their channels, they first need to grow an audience and make consistent videos that viewers love to watch.

 See it in action

 Let’s talk about moneyPewDiePie tells it from the heart.
-Making money hasn’t changed his passion for making videos -- “It’s just something that I love to do” -- or his attitude and approach toward making money primarily as a creator.
+And making money hasn’t changed his passion for making videos -- “It’s just something that I love to do” -- or his attitude and approach toward making money primarily as a creator.

 Setting realistic expectations when you monetizeCTNtechnologynews explains, in his own words, his experience with tips for earning money on YouTube.

 Whether your goal is to earn back some of what you spent making your videos or to become a sustainable business, YouTube’s platform lets you make money with successful videos.
 Note: YouTube has specific advertiser-friendly guidelines that your videos must adhere to in order to be eligible for ads.

 - Step 1: Enable your channel for monetization from Creator Studio.